← Back to All Cats

 Is "Domestic Shorthair" a real breed?

-No — it's a category, not a breed.
-DSH means "any cat with short fur and unknown/mixed parentage."
+No, it is a category, not a breed.
+DSH means "any cat with short fur and unknown or mixed parentage."
 Most rescue cats fall into this category.
 They have unique looks and personalities just like purebreds.

 Are Domestic Shorthairs healthier than purebreds?

 Generally yes.
-The genetic diversity of mixed-breed cats means fewer hereditary health issues.
+The genetic diversity of mixed-ancestry cats means fewer hereditary health issues.
 They typically live 15 to 20 years with routine vet care.
-Purebreds often have breed-specific health problems (Persians have flat-face issues, Maine Coons have heart concerns, etc.).
+Purebreds often have breed-specific health concerns (Persians have flat-face issues, Maine Coons have heart concerns, etc.).

 How much does a DSH cat cost to adopt in Calgary?

 Tabby is a coat pattern (the swirled or striped marking), not a breed.
 Most tabbies are DSH cats.
-Other DSH coat patterns include tuxedo (black and white), calico (orange/black/white tri-color), tortoiseshell (mottled black and orange), and solid colors.
+Other DSH coat patterns include tuxedo (black and white), calico (orange/black/white tri-colour), tortoiseshell (mottled black and orange), and solid colours.